-BSI's Sustainability Code (the Code) is not intended to provide an exhaustive list of requirements but, rather, to provide a foundation of principles from which we work and from which we also expect our business partners to work.
+BSI's Social Responsibility (SR) Code of Conduct (the Code) is not intended to provide an exhaustive list of requirements but, rather, to provide a foundation of principles from which we work and from which we also expect our business partners to work.
 Our business partners include, but are not limited to, contractors and suppliers.
 The provisions of this Code constitute minimum, and not maximum, requirements, and this Code should not be used to prevent BSI, or any of our business partners, from exceeding these.
 Where local laws afford greater protection than the Code then these take precedence.